So the following is obviously about the same thing as in this post - Compton and Nvidia not getting along. But - it's also a slight overview of urxvt.

 I installed rxvt-unicode (exec: urxvt) as fun and games and novelty to my new Crux 3.1 (Crux home, my Crux install blah: 3.0 -1, 2, 3 and 3.1) and Slackware 14.1 (and my blah).
-The outcome was dramatically different in those distros.
+The outcome was somewhat different in those distros.

 But first, what it is this urxvt?